cmu-crafting-software/cmu-crafting-software.github.io/assignments/hw6.md

 ---
 layout: page
-title: HW07 Visualization
+title: HW06 Visualization
-permalink: /assignments/hw7
+permalink: /assignments/hw6
 parent: Assignments
 ---

-# Homework 7
+# Homework 6

-**Due Thursday Mar 24th at 3:05pm EST**{: .label .label-red }
+**Due Monday Mar 25th at 3:50pm EST**{: .label .label-red }

 In this homework, you will be working with Altair in a Juypter notebook.
 Please read the entire assignment in full before you begin.
 You might find some helpful information in the Resources section.